williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 | kid        | Reference for [key credential for the app](#application-key-store-operations)    | String   | FALSE    |
 |------------+----------------------------------------------------------------------------------+----------+----------|

 > You must enable the key rollover feature to view `kid`.
-Key rollover is an {% api_lifecycle ea%} feature.
+Key rollover is an {% api_lifecycle ea %} feature.

 ~~~json
 {